 Even the least technically gifted chefs know the importance of being able to cook a good steak.
 It is a rite of passage after all.
-And while each individual might tend to a personal set of rules, there are some cardinal directions that one simply cannot overlook.
-They are…
+While everyone, from Heston to Jamie, tends to observe a personal set of rules, there are some cardinal directions for achieving steak perfection.

-Remove your steaks from the fridge, pour olive oil over both sides and then season generously with salt and pepper.
-(Dousing with oil first will help the seasoning stick.)
-Allow the meat to sit out for about 20 minutes, so as to come up to room temperature.
+Remove your steaks from the fridge, pour olive oil over both sides and season generously with salt and pepper (dousing with oil first will help the seasoning stick).
+Allow the meat to rest for about 20 minutes, so as to come up to room temperature.
 This way, it will cook more evenly.
 NB, sea salt flakes are an absolute must.

 2. Use the right equipment

 Two words: cast iron.
 To get the best tasting steak, it needs to have a good ‘crust’ and the best kind comes from a cast iron skillet.
 Our favourite is the Lodge Square Grill Pan from Studio of Tableware.
 As the meat cooks to a crispy outer layer, it picks up a deeply savoury, caramelised flavour that you might not ever recover from.
 Investing in a good pan is imperative.

 Again, we come to the matter of the crust.
 In pursuit of said deep golden outer hue, a generous amount of butter is involved.
 Heat the pan until it is very hot, add a couple of tablespoons of oil before adding a sizeable knob of butter.
 The oil will help prevent the butter from burning.